 Transceiver

 Nowadays I operate three transceivers.
 The Yaesu FTDX10, Kenwood TS-480HX (200W version) and Yaesu FT-857D.
 The FTDX10 is my main radio at home.
 The TS-480HX is standby for an extra punch when I need the extra power and is also my HF rig for mobile and portable operations.
-The FT-857D I mainly use on VHF and UHF.
+The FT-857D I mainly use on VHF and UHF and hooked up to a SB-2000 CAT interface.

-I can switch TX between the FTDX10 and the TS-480HX through a TRS-450 TRX switch from SV1AFN.
-The TRS-450 allows me to add my US4LG X-phase QRM Eliminator to the receive line.
+I can switch TX between the FTDX10 and the TS-480HX through a line of coax switches and a TRS-450 T/R switch from SV1AFN.
+The TRS-450 allows me to add my modified US4LG X-phase QRM Eliminator to the receive line.

-All the rigs are powered by a stack of SPA8230 (23A), Samlex SEC1225 (25A) and switching power supplies.
-Those power supplies do not produce any QRM at all.
+The rigs are powered by a stack of SPA8230 (23A) and Samlex SEC-1225G (25A) switching power supplies.
+Those power supplies are extremely low noise.

 All transceivers are hooked up to my pc.
 I use a Behringer UCA222 and multiple Soundblaster Play3 soundcards handle the audio from the PC for digital modes.